 TreXperience will provide you with a duffel bag to pack items you do not need to keep during the day.
 Our Porters will carry this bag for you throughout the trek.
 Please note that this bag should weigh a maximum of 7 kg (15 lb), including your sleeping bag and air mattress (if you bring/rent one).
 These 2 items weigh about 3 kg (2 kg sleeping bag and 1 kg air pad).

 During the safety briefing, duffle bags will be available at our office the day before the trek.
+If you need it earlier, you can also request it by email and pick it up in advance from our centrally located office in Cusco City.

 • 2-3 hiking pants/trousers: There are two main types of hiking pants.
 Cargo pants have large pockets on the sides of the legs, which are great for carrying extra gear.
 Convertible pants have legs that zip off at the knee, making them perfect for hot weather or changing conditions on the trail.
-Leggings work as well for ladies.

 • 4 sets of undergarments, wearing a sports bra, and compression shorts will help keep you comfortable and prevent chafing.

 • 4 sets of hiking socks, make sure the socks are made from a breathable material like wool or synthetic fibers.
-You don't want your feet to get too sweaty during the hike, which can lead to blisters.

 • 1 Fleece: A fleece jacket or pullover is a good choice; you can layer it with other clothing if necessary.
-Be sure to pack a rain jacket as well, as the weather can be unpredictable on the trail.

 • 1 Warm, down jacket for the coldest nights.
 The best jackets are made of down or synthetic insulation, keeping you warm even when wet.